Petasitidis rhizoma

 This section has been translated automatically.

-HMPC: - not edited
+HMPC: - not processed

-ESCOP: - not edited
+ESCOP: - not processed

-Commission E-monograph: -root: positive evaluation: Adjuvant for acute spasmodic pain in the urinary tract, especially stones.
+Commission E-monograph: -Root: positive evaluation: Adjuvant for acute spasmodic pain in the urinary tract, especially stones.

 negative evaluation for the leaves!

-Empirical medicine: migraine, therapy and prophylaxis, neck and back pain, cramps.
+Empirical medicine: Migraine, therapy and prophylaxis, neck and back pain, cramps.

 Ingredients